Back

 Conclusion

 A social media app like Instagram requires a unique feature.
-Users should like it so that they choose your application over more wide-known competitors.
+Users should like it so that they choose your application over more well-known competitors.
 If you’ve found that unique selling point — get a development team and follow your vision.
-Create, enhance, promote and who knows, maybe your app will become the next social media titan.
+Create, enhance, promote, and maybe your app will become the next social media titan.

-If you are going to build an app like instagram, feel free to contact us.
+If you are going to build an app like Instagram, feel free to contact us.
 We are a full-cycle development team that will help make mobile, web, and desktop apps from idea to release.
-We have a staff of 200, and have been on the market for 8 years.
-So we will gladly provide our expertise to make your ideas reality.
+With us, you get access to over 200 specialists and we have been on the market for 9 years.
+So we will gladly provide our expertise to make your ideas a reality.

 How useful was this post?